 Assuming you’re not shacking up with a friend or family member, you’re going to need a place to lay your head.
 Hotels can eat a big portion of your budget, so as an alternative, may we suggest trying the Hostel Memphis, an affordable lodging option near the trendy Cooper-Young neighborhood.

 If the hostel isn’t an option, we’ve posted some special hotel rates and coupons on our site.
 Rates change frequently based on availability, so check back often and during off-peak seasons for your best deal.
 You’ll typically find lower rates outside of downtown Memphis, but those savings are sometimes offset by transportation fees.
+No matter where you stay, you'll be happy to know that Memphis hotels are affordable than hotels around the nation.
+In fact, by average, 28% cheaper.

 Memphis Area Attractions: